rmolinamir/hero-slider/README.md

  * Used to define which swipes (depending on directions) will change the slides,
  * and where and how will the buttons render, if set to render.
  */
-export enum AccessabilityOrientation {
+enum AccessabilityOrientation {
   VERTICAL = 'vertical',
   HORIZONTAL = 'horizontal'
 }

-export interface AccessabilityProps {
+interface AccessabilityProps {
   /**
    * Controls render of the next and previous buttons.
    * @default true